 Technical education is not aligned with market needs and few girls access it.
-Girls are increasingly attending university, but the types of study that girls enrol in often lack correlation to the labour market.
+Although girls are increasingly attending university, the types of study that girls enrol in often lack correlation to the labour market.
 As a result, the gender gap at tertiary education limits girls’ access to the higher income levels of the labour market.

 Early and forced marriage is rare.
-However, adolescent pregnancy rates continue to be high.
-Pregnancy-related complications represent a serious health concern for both mother and child, especially in rural areas.
+However, adolescent pregnancy rates continue to be relatively high, with approximately 52 births for every 100,000 girls aged 15-19.
+Pregnancy-related complications present serious health concerns for both mother and child, especially in rural areas.
 This is despite recent improvements in maternal health, including increased access to pre- and post-natal checks and to hospital-based births, and a decrease in maternal mortality.